-The Director of the PhD Program and the Dean of the University Graduate School must certify, using the UGS D2 form, that the candidate has completed all required and recommended course work, has passed the Candidacy Examination, and is applying for Dissertation Candidacy.
+The Director of the PhD Program and the Dean of the University Graduate School must certify that the candidate has completed all required and recommended course work, has passed the Candidacy Examination, and is applying for Dissertation Candidacy.
 The candidate is responsible for completing the forms and obtaining signatures.
-To obtain a copy of the certification form, please contact the NWCNHS PhD Office.
+To obtain a copy of the certification form, see FIU Graduate Student Forms and then Form D-2 Program for Doctoral Degree and Application for Candidacy.
 The form must be filed with the University Graduate School as soon as the Candidacy Examination has been passed and required coursework is completed.